tolgaerok/Dell-Laptop/packages/ReadMe.md

 - sxiv: A simple X image viewer.

 # Shell Enhancements and Utilities:
+- fish: A user-friendly command-line shell.
 - rPackages.fontawesome: A font and toolkit for icons.
 - zsh: A popular shell with advanced scripting capabilities.
 - zsh-autosuggestions: Fish-like autosuggestions for Zsh.
 - zsh-syntax-highlighting: Fish-like syntax highlighting for Zsh.

 # system tools
-- isoimagewriter: A tool to write NixOS installation images to USB drives.
 - keepassxc: A cross-platform password manager.
 - media-downloader: A utility to download media content from the internet.
 - testdisk-qt: A tool to recover lost partitions and make non-booting disks bootable again.
-- ventoy-full: A tool to create bootable USB drives for ISO files.

 # Terminal Utilities
 - asunder: A graphical CD ripper and encoder.
 - bashInteractive: An interactive shell for Bash.
+- btop: A monitor of resources (htop alternative)
 - cmatrix: A console matrix screensaver.
 - cowsay: A configurable talking cow.
 - delta: A viewer for git and diff output.